andreroxhage/LocalLLM-vs-extension/README.md

 ## Usage

-1. Make sure Ollama is running in the background
+1. Start Debugger for extension.ts (debugger: run extension),
 2. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS)
-3. Type "LocalLLM: Start" and select the command
+3. Type "LocalLLM: Start Chat" and select the command
 4. A new chat interface will open in VS Code
 5. Start chatting with the AI assistant